realpython/realpython-blog/2015/2015-01-22-deploying-a-django-app-to-aws-elastic-beanstalk.markdown

   yum:
     git: []
     postgresql93-devel: []
+    libjpeg-turbo-devel: []
 ```

 EC2 instances run Amazon Linux, which is a Redhat flavor, so we can use [yum](http://en.wikipedia.org/wiki/Yellowdog_Updater,_Modified) to install the packages that we need.
-For now, we are just going to install two packages - git and the Postgres client.
+For now, we are just going to install three packages - git, the Postgres client, and libjpeg for Pillow.

 After creating that file to redeploy the application, we need to do the following: